-Indian festivals and holidays are often loud, intense, colorful, and chaotic — all at the same time.
-Traveling in India during regular circumstances is already exciting, but you'll certainly have no shortage of photo opportunities or stories to share after witnessing some of these epic celebrations!
+Indian festivals and holidays are often loud, intense, colorful, and chaotic—all at the same time.
+Traveling in India during normal circumstances is already exciting, but you'll certainly have no shortage of photo opportunities or stories to share after witnessing some of these grand celebrations!

 Many of the major festivals in India are celebrated throughout Southeast Asia and other parts of the world where large Indian or Hindu communities exist.
 You'll be able to enjoy many of the same celebrations if you happen to be traveling in places such as Malaysia and Singapore.